hphelion/documentation/community/community.install.demo.md

         http://localhost:9999

-3. Use the user names and passwords obtained in [Connecting to the Horizon console](#connectconsole) to access the console.
+3. Use the user names and passwords obtained in the [Connecting to the Horizon console](#connectconsole) section to access the console.

 ## Issues and troubleshooting {#troubleshooting}

-* The package `qemu-kvm` is required, but not installed automatically by the scripts.
-To correct this:

-        sudo apt-get install -y qemu-kvm

-* If the `unsupported locale setting` is returned when issuing Neutron commands from within the seed VM, correct this by setting the following in the environment:

-        export LANG=C

 * If the `hp_ced_start_seed` script fails to start the seed, run the script again.

-### Other Notes

-* The virtual installation does not currently persist across system reboots.
+* The virtual installation does not persist across system reboots.
+When you reboot your system, be sure to start a new VM installation.

-* To cleanup:
+* For best performance, cleanup any VMs using excess space using the following commands:
     * Delete the KVM VMs and their storage volumes using `virsh` commands.
     * Delete `/tmp/seed_options`.
     * Uninstall any packages that you no longer require.

+* To avoid an `unsupported locale setting` error when issuing Neutron commands from within the seed VM, set the following environment variable:

+        export LANG=C

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>